M0nizar/xml_tps/td6/homwork.md

     }
   </genre>
 ```
+> * explanation :
+>    * looping unique genre then for each genre we loop the movies that belongs to it then we return some info about them.
 8. Artists who played in a film they directed.
 For each artist, create an element with their full name (first name followed by last name), and include film elements containing the title and year of the film :
 ```xq
 for $a in doc('artistes.xml')//ARTISTE